On resonant energy sets for Hamiltonian systems with reflections: Properties of functions , , and

 It follows that $\gamma_a +\gamma_{\bar{a}}=0$.
 As $\gamma_a$, $\gamma_{\bar{a}}$ have the same sign, we obtain $\gamma_a=\gamma_{\bar{a}}=0$.
 Therefore, $\gamma_b b(\theta)+\gamma_{\bar{b}}\bar{b}(\theta)= 0$ for all $\theta\in (0,E)$.
 As $\gamma_b$ and $\gamma_{\bar{b}}$ have the same sign and $b(\theta)$ and $\bar{b}(\theta)$ are positive for all $\theta\in (0,E)$, this gives $\gamma_b=\gamma_{\bar{b}}=0$, and hence a contradiction.

 This completes the proof of \eqref{eq:ga2}. \end{proof}

 { \begin{remark} Assume that the potential $V_1$ is even; the case of an even potential $V_2$ is treated analogously.
-Then $\bar{V}_1=V_1$ and the vertical polygon parameters coming from the positive and negative parts have the same form, this is, $\bar{a}=a$ and $\bar{a}_x=a_{x}$.
-Therefore, we ignore their positive and negative meaning by considering one common family of (positive) parameters.
-Hence, we can assume that $\bar{K}=0$, i.e.\ there are no parameters $\bar{x}_i$.
+Then $\bar{V}_1=V_1$ and the vertical polygon parameters coming from the positive and negative parts have the same form; that is, $\bar{a}=a$ and $\bar{a}_x=a_{x}$.
+Therefore, we no longer distinguish the positive- and negative-side parameters by considering one common family of (positive) parameters.
+Hence, we can assume that $\bar{K}=0$, i.e., there are no parameters $\bar{x}_i$.